vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/docs/AddKeyToSshAgent.md

 The user will be promted just once for the passphrase then the SSH connection will be much easier.

 **Caution if using WSL as a Linux machine every time the CLI is closed the ssh key stored inside the agent will be deleted.
-So everytime when you open WSL you should run these commands or you can use Windows OpenSSH.**

-## Storing the keys in Windows OpenSSH feature

-1.Run PowerShell as Administrator.

-That's it.
+When a proper Linux machine is used the same thing applyes when you reboot or log out from the machine.**

+That's it now the user should be able to SSH into the remote machine without using the passphrase everytime as long as the same session is running.